-In our new white paper on enterprise payment fraud (EPF), we explore the fastest-growing area of banking fraud today and explain NetGuardians’ technology-led approach to combating this widespread threat.
-Enterprise payment fraud involves simple, low-tech scams that fool retail and corporate customers into authorizing fraudulent payments into criminals’ bank accounts.
+In our new white paper on payment fraud, we explore the fastest-growing area of banking fraud today and explain NetGuardians’ technology-led approach to combating this widespread threat. payment fraud involves simple, low-tech scams that fool retail and corporate customers into authorizing fraudulent payments into criminals’ bank accounts.

 This results in huge losses to individuals and organizations.
 In 2019, the US Federal Bureau of Investigation’s Internet Crime Complaint Center received over 467,000 complaints relating to online crimes and scams including payment frauds – an average of nearly 1,300 every day - carried out by criminals who had gained access to personal and corporate email accounts.
 Total losses in these cases were put at almost $3.5bn.
 Figures from UK Finance, the British financial-services trade body, show that in 2019 its members reported losses of £456m ($549m) as a result of so-called “authorized push payment fraud” is up from £246m in 2018.

 A major reason why this type of fraud is growing so quickly is that such fraudulent payments involve everyday transactions that would not normally arouse suspicion.
 Because they have been directly authorized by the customer, they are extremely difficult for banks to spot.
 Moreover, because these frauds are low-tech deceptions that typically require no special expertise, large numbers of criminals are attempting payment fraud type scams.